phatgolo/GameTutorial/section0/README.md

 ## Run your program

-In the terminal write the following.
+In the terminal write the following and hit enter.

 ```shell
 W:\game>pgzrun game.py